 Gauvin: One of the things I’m trying to make clear in the beginning of the paper is really that concept of starting with an object.
 And this is what I’ve been trying to describe in this podcast is saying that those objects, those cubes, just came on my desk.
 And so, without knowing anything, I started with these cubes, I really started looking at how they were made, and trying to play with those together.
 And when I started looking at that, I just couldn’t figure everything out of them.
 And after that, I went to search for paper traces of those objects, and fortunately I was able to find a paper trace in the archives at Harvard.
 And so, after going to the archives, I went back to the objects and I was able to figure something else more.
 But the idea is that when you start with those objects you get to the science because of those objects.
 I went back to Schwinger the way that Schwinger was teaching quantum mechanics.
 Because of those objects I was able to look at Papaliolios, how he was involved with teaching basic courses in science at Harvard, with Gerald Holton which is one of the people behind the “Harvard physics project.”
 So, because of those toys I was able to make a lot of different connections.
 So, when you start with the objects, it leads you to different places, and you always come back afterwards to those objects.
 And I think that this is why it’s so important to start with those objects.
 I would be very much surprised as someone at some point went to the Papaliolios’ papers at Harvard stumble, on that folder of quantum toys, look at the few diagrams and write the same paper.
 I think it’s impossible to write such a paper.
 You need to start with the objects themselves and after that you find all the leads.
 You can’t be able to explain what’s the origin of those objects and what’s the context in which they were invented.

-Leigh: Ryan and I were both trained in instructional systems, the discipline of analysing, designing, developing, implementing, and evaluating materials for use in education and training.
+Leigh: Ryan and I were both trained in instructional systems, the discipline of analyzing, designing, developing, implementing, and evaluating materials for use in education and training.
 Given this, we wondered if Papaliolios’ quantum toys failed to catch on not because they didn’t work, but rather because people didn’t know how to make use of them for teaching – and learning – quantum mechanics.

 Gauvin: In some manuscript that I found in the archives, he described all of the things that you could do with those cubes.
 But it’s not easy when you don’t know how to do that, trying to use the cubes and trying to figure it out for yourself.
 And so why he didn’t do any papers, I don’t know, it was suggested to him – you should do that and publish in the physics journal – but why didn’t do it I don’t know.
 I think that he’d use them for his own personal use, maybe with his own teaching.
 But again, I just couldn’t find it in his own archives, a good sense of how often he used them in his teaching.
 But in the paper, I compared what Papaliolios was doing with those stories with the famous Feynman lectures that Feynman gave again in the same time period in 1960s, and then they were published.
 And I was telling myself that if you add those final lectures and then you had somebody was teaching you with those quantum toys, if you combine those two then they become fun and you could have in these sections in the course with those little toys that you could perhaps make yourself, and then after that you could play with those, and you could have a lot of fun understanding those systems.
 So, this is why in the paper at the end there is an appendix, because the editor, one of the editors of the paper, asked me to add this makers section, this makers lab, to tell people out to reproduce them.
 Because he thought that it would be nice to be able to reproduce and play around with different people around the table, and trying to understand how two-state system can behave, and also what do you mean in the physical sense.
 So, I would appreciate, indeed, if physics professor would look at that and make his own her own, and give a list of ways of using that.
 Because I’m not good enough with quantum mechanics to write those instruction myself, but I believe that the paper gives enough information about the history, and the use of those stories to be able to start someone who would like to be able to use those, and make instructions.
 So, I really believe that you could have a lot of fun doing that if someone would be willing to do that.
 But hopefully they’re gonna send those to me, because I would love to be able to see instruction, and be able to continue my playing around with those toys.